SCIENCE PHOTO LIBRARY SCIENCE PHOTO LIBRARY

-Hermann Boerhaave (1668-1738), Dutch physician and chemist, considered the founder of modern clinical medicine.
+Herman Boerhaave (1668-1738), Dutch physician and chemist.
 After studying philosophy and medicine, Boerhaave began teaching at Leiden University.
-Boerhaave was the first person to describe the sweat glands, and established that smallpox was spread by contact.
-Boerhaave published two influential medical books and one on chemistry.
+Boerhaave was the first person to describe sweat glands and established that smallpox was spread by contact.
+He published two popular and influential books on medicine and one on chemistry.
 Boerhaave became a professor of medicine and botany (1709), practical medicine (1714), and chemistry (1718) at Leiden.
 Boerhaave's successful medical practice made him a very wealthy and famous man.

 Model release not available.
 Property release not required.